michaelkkehoe/sre-interview/linux-systems.md

   * When in user mode, CPU can only access memory marked for user space
   * When in Kernel mode, CPU can access memory in kernel & user space
 ## File-System
+* What are the various filesystem mount options and what do they do
 * What are the basic file I/O methods
   * open
   * read